• Skip to primary navigation

 Lemons will ferment easily in a traditional brine ferment.
 To do it, take lemons and quarter them, put the lemons in a jar, and pour over a solution of 3% brine.

-Weigh the lemons down with something (a clean stone is fine) and allow to ferment for two weeks, or until sour to your liking.
-This will make fermented lemons, but the residual juice in the lemons isn’t worth harvesting (at least for me) since it’s watered down.
+Press the lemons down with something (a clean stone is fine) and allow to ferment for two weeks, or until sour to your liking.
+You can also use an air lock.

 Fermenting only the rind in brine